This post may contain affiliate links.

 Literally translated as the delicious from the sea, this is the best seafood restaurant in town.
 I highly recommend ordering the shrimp and rice, seafood soup, the casado with fish or any fish ceviche.

-If you have some extra time, this swimming complex has a great little soda (mini restaurant) at the top of the hill, and there is no charge to eat.
+If you have some extra time, the Las Musas swimming complex has a great little soda (mini restaurant) at the top of the hill, and there is no charge to eat.
 About 15 minutes outside of town in the rainforest, you can eat for cheap here ($3-$7 a meal) while enjoying the view of the pool and the waterfall.

-Open 7 days a week for breakfast, lunch and dinner, Flory is the best cook in town.
+Cafeteria Flory is open 7 days a week for breakfast, lunch, and dinner, Flory is the best cook in town.
 She offers traditional dishes (her carne en salsa is to die for) in a homey atmosphere in the district of La Paz.
 This restaurant is about 30 minutes outside of San Ramon, but the drive is beautiful and the food is more than worth it.
 Look forward to the arroz con leche at the end of the meal- on the house.

 This restaurant is AFTER the ostentatious El Jardin, which is a great souvenir stop, but the food isn’t that good.